-The Montessori Pink Level focuses on short vowel word reading, building and writing.
-There are two main things I really believe in: 1) presenting REAL images to children as noted in a recent post and 2) presenting concrete objects, especially for the younger children.
+The Montessori Pink Level focuses on short vowel word reading, building, and writing.
+There are two main things I really believe in 1) presenting REAL images to children as noted in a recent post and 2) presenting concrete objects, especially for the younger children.

 Materials for Short Vowel Word Activity

-- Short vowel objects
+- Short a word objects

 - Labels (use Century Gothic font if you're creating your own.
 Otherwise, Montessori Print Shop has loads of great downloads.)